jfraboni/magic-eight-ball/README.md

 # Installation:

 ### On runnable.com:
-Create a new node app, and from the terminal, enter or cut and past the following commands:
+Create a new node app, and from the terminal, enter or cut and paste the following commands:

     git clone https://github.com/jfraboni/node-magic-eight-ball-lesson.git